A General Framework for Updating Belief Distributions: Abstract

-{\bf 3.4.2 Unit information loss. } Here we discuss a subjective assignment but a more orientated and direct allocation.
-The subjective choice is based on a prior evaluation of the expected value of $l(\theta,x)$.
+{\bf 3.2 Unit information loss. } Here we discuss a procedure for default subjective assignment based on a prior evaluation of the expected value of $l(\theta,x)$.
+The idea originates from work in the specification of reference priors and ``objective Bayes'', see for example Kass and Wasserman (1996).

 To aid in the calibration of the loss functions and the selection of $w$ we can consider the following.
-Write the loss function with an additional term $\log \pi(\widehat{\theta})$, which is a constant, and where $\widehat{\theta}$ maximizes $\pi(\theta)$, so that the cumulative loss becomes
+To begin we need to ensure that both losses are non-negative for all $\theta$.
+Hence we write the loss function with an additional term $\log \pi(\widehat{\theta})$, which is a constant, and where $\widehat{\theta}$ maximizes $\pi(\theta)$, so that the cumulative loss becomes